arobsn/ledger-ergo-js/docs/ledger-app-installing-unix.md

-# Sideloading Ergo Ledger App into a Ledger Nano S device
+# Sideloading Ergo Ledger App into a Ledger Nano S device on Linux/MacOS

 To install the [Ergo Ledger App](https://github.com/tesseract-one/ledger-app-ergo) we need [virtualenv](https://docs.python.org/3/library/venv.html), this module provides support for creating lightweight “virtual environments”, optionally isolated from the system.